 What makes it unique is – it is cryptographically signed and verified.
 Even when it is a digital document, it is available in a human-readable text that is also easy to understand for people (not only lawyers).
 It is a unique legal agreement or document that is readable for computer programs as well as humans at the same time.

 Simply put, it has two parts or serves two purposes.
-First, it is an easy-to-read legal contract between the two or more parties.
-Your lawyer can easily understand it, and even you can read it and understand the core terms of the contract.
+First, it is an easy-to-read legal contract between two or more parties.
+Your lawyer can easily understand it, and even you can read it and understand the core terms of the Contract.

 Second, it is a machine-readable contract as well.
 With blockchain platforms, these contracts can now easily hashed, signed, and can be saved on the blockchain.